MarkBlumenthal/ENQODE/Part4/zero-trust-backend/README.md

 1. Clone the repository or download the project files:

-navigat to the folder - cd zero-trust-backend
+navigat to the folder cd Part4 - cd zero-trust-backend

-Install the necessary dependencies:
+Install the necessary dependencies: npm install

-npm install
 Run the backend server:
 node index.js

 The server will start at http://localhost:3000.

+# Testing in postman
 API Endpoints and testing in postman
 1. Submit Zero-Trust Score Data
 Endpoint: POST /submit